About Italian Day

 Now into its sixth year since its return in 2010, Italian Day on The Drive represents the celebration of Italian culture and the contributions made to Vancouver by Italian immigrants and their children.

-A vibrant cultural street festival, it spans 13 blocks and shares all that is Italian in a day-long celebration with Vancouver’s diverse and multi-cultural community.
+A vibrant cultural street festival, it spans 13 blocks and shares all that is Italian in a day-long celebration with Vancouver’s multi-cultural community of all ages.
 Held annually on Commercial Drive (‘The Drive’), the district represents a rich history of over 50 years of Italian heritage and is synonymously recognized as Vancouver’s original ‘Little Italy‘, making it the ideal event venue.
-Highlighting a unique theme each year, consistent elements remain at the heart of the festivities and bring together Vancouver’s community via the common affection of Italian culture, its history, worldwide and local influence.
-Like a piazza in full swing in a sea of green, white and red, the street comes alive with food, music, dancing, product exhibits and activities.
+Highlighting a unique theme each year, consistent elements remain at the heart of the festivities and bring together Vancouver’s community via the common affection of Italian culture, its history, and worldwide influence.
+Like a piazza in full swing in a sea of green, white and red, the street comes alive with food, music, dancing, fashion, product exhibits and activities.

 The event is organized by the Italian Day Festival Society in conjunction with The Commercial Drive Business Society and collaborating partner, The Italian Cultural Centre (Il Centro); and is dependent upon the invaluable support of our sponsors, community businesses and the City of Vancouver without whom the event would not be possible.
-Each year the event grows, along with attendance numbers, participating business revenues, media coverage and an overwhelmingly positive event perception.
+Each year the event grows, along with attendance numbers, participating businesses, media interest and an overwhelmingly positive event perception.
 With over 350,000 estimated attendees in 2014, Italian Day on The Drive has become Vancouver’s largest and most celebrated cultural street festival of its kind.
-With this in mind, it is with gratitude and enthusiasm that we extend this sponsorship invitation to join us for next year’s Italian Day on The Drive set for Sunday, June 14 2015.

 About 2015 Theme – ART